-Redmond is a decidedly white-collar city, with fully 91.27% of the workforce employed in white-collar jobs, well above the national average.
+Redmond is a decidedly white-collar city, with fully 92.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Redmond is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Redmond who work in computer science and math (27.89%), management occupations (14.82%), and office and administrative support (8.31%).
+There are especially a lot of people living in Redmond who work in computer science and math (32.39%), management occupations (15.09%), and business and financial occupations (7.21%).

 Also of interest is that Redmond has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Redmond in 2010 was $50,787, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $203,148 for a family of four.
-However, Redmond contains both very wealthy and poor people as well.
+The per capita income in Redmond in 2018 was $66,031, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $264,124 for a family of four.

 Redmond is an extremely ethnically-diverse city.
 The people who call Redmond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redmond residents report their race to be White, followed by Asian.
-Important ancestries of people in Redmond include English, Irish, European, and Italian.
+Important ancestries of people in Redmond include German, English, Irish, Italian, and European.

 The most common language spoken in Redmond is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Langs. of India and Chinese.